VeritasXu/Adjusted-p-value/README.md

 ## How to run

-1. import your data matrix, for example, cal.xlsx as the **matrix** cal, not table!
+1. import your data matrix, for example, cal.xlsx as the **matrix** cal, not table! **And Note that Matlab always think the first row is the header!**

    - row: test problems